line/armeria/site/src/sphinx/server-annotated-service.rst

     }

 Every service method in the examples so far had a single HTTP method annotation with it.
-What if you want to map more than one HTTP method to your service method?
-You can use :api:`@Path` annotation to specify a path and use the HTTP method annotations without a path to map multiple HTTP methods, e.g.
+What if you want to map more than one HTTP method or path to your service method?
+You can use :api:`@Path` annotations to specify multiple paths, and use the HTTP method annotations without a path to map multiple HTTP methods, e.g.

 .. code-block:: java